Hellbovine

 5C) On the top left menu bar select "Process" to begin creating the customized image.

 Note: It will take several minutes to process the image and a message will appear when it is complete.
-Also, do not try to combine this step with the remaining steps below.
-It is best practice to integrate registry keys after processing the removal of components, otherwise you may end up deleting some of the keys you integrated when the components are uninstalled.
+Do not try to combine this step with the ones below.
+It is best practice to integrate registry keys after processing the removal of components, otherwise you may end up deleting some tweaks when components are uninstalled.

 STEP 6: IMPORT REMAINING REGISTRY FILES

-To finish this custom image, we need to load our previously processed image and add a few more layers into it.
+To finish this custom image, we need to take the previously processed image and add a few more layers into it.

-Below are some highlights that these files are responsible for.
-To learn more, right-click and edit a registry file from within Windows File Explorer to read the comments inside.
-If you do not want a certain feature to be tweaked then you can delete those registry keys from the files before integrating them, but I highly recommend trying everything as-is for a week, to give this curated product a fair try, since a tremendous amount of time and effort went into this.
+Below are some highlights these files are responsible for.
+Right-click and edit a registry file from within Windows File Explorer to read the comments inside.
+If you do not want a certain feature to be tweaked then you can delete those tweaks from the files before integrating them, but I highly recommend trying everything as-is for a week, to give this curated product a fair try, since a huge amount of time and effort went into this.

 Reg_1_Power: Disables hibernation (saves several gigabytes of space, while still keeping sleep available), disables fast startup, converts the High performance power plan into the equivalent of the Microsoft Ultimate and Bitsum's power plans combined, plus additional improvements.
 Temperatures do not increase though, because the reduced overhead of the image makes up for that.